Presentation seeks to provide: Insight into How Judges Think; Give Guidance in Meeting the Needs and

 Barbaro, Chinen, Pitzer & Duke, LLP and Alternative Resolution Centers (ARC)

-He is a partner of Barbaro, Chinen, Pitzer & Duke, LLP and is the firm’s primary litigator, focusing primarily in the areas of trusts, wills, conservatorships, and probate related matters.
-His practice also includes administration in the areas of probate, trust, and conservatorship estates.
-In addition, he handles real estate transactions and litigation.
-He clients include professional fiduciaries, as well as private trustees, executors, administrators, conservators and beneficiaries.
+Philip Barbaro, Jr. has been practicing law in Southern California for over 30 years.
+He is a partner of Barbaro, Chinen, Pitzer & Duke, LLP and is the firm’s primary litigator, focusing primarily in the areas of trusts, wills, conservatorships, elder abuse, undue influence and other probate related matters.
+He is a certified as a specialist in Estate Planning, Trust & Probate Law by the State Bar of California Board of Legal Specialization.
+His practice also includes administration in the areas of probate, trust, and conservatorship estates, the preparation of wills, trusts, and related estate planning documents, and real estate transactions and litigation.

 Hon.
 Judge Mary Thornton-House (Ret.)